moro-patana/call-booking-deployment/.github/pull_request_template.md

 Please only check the ones that you have done, not everything

 - [ ] My code follows the style guidelines of this project
-- [ ] I have updated the Changelog file
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation